It’s the first day of Prophecy Week at the Bethel School of Supernatural Ministry. Or, as students here like to call the place, Christian Hogwarts.

 Bethelites promised Zibull’s daughter, over and over again, that God could bring her son back to life.
 They said there was going to be a miracle.
 “They gave my daughter false hope,” Zibull says.
 Orian died four days later.

-Since Orian’s death, Zibull has devoted herself to learning about Bethel, researching the church’s teachings and its growing involvement in Redding’s government.
+Since Orian’s death, Zibull said she has devoted herself to learning about Bethel, researching the church’s teachings and its growing involvement in Redding’s government.

 One thing was acutely painful: Bethel’s annual Medical Healing Conference, which took place in May.
 The conference was initially set to be cohosted by the Shasta Regional Medical Center — the hospital where Orian died.
 Zibull was “shocked” and outraged when she heard about the conference, she says.
 Online, she began to plan a protest with the other members of the Citizens Concerned About Bethel Church Facebook group.